 - Farewell party on the last night

-When students are not in class, they are supervised by our wonderful team of Camp Counselors who serve as camp counselors, mentors, positive role models and friends.
-In order to ensure everyone has a safe, healthy and enjoyable time on campus, summer students are expected to abide by the University's summer programs rules & regulations.
+When campers are not in class, they are supervised by our wonderful team of Camp Counselors who serve as mentors, positive role models and friends.
+In order to ensure everyone has a safe, healthy and enjoyable time on campus, summer campers are expected to abide by the University's summer programs rules & regulations.

-Students stay in secure University residence halls dedicated to summer campers (2 per room) and must bring their own pillows, blankets and bed/bath linens for the week (bed linens must fit the extra-long twin residence hall beds).
+Campers stay in secure University residence halls dedicated to summer campers (2 per room) and must bring their own pillows, blankets and bed/bath linens (bed linens must fit the extra-long twin residence hall beds).
 Laundry facilities are available in each hall at no charge.
 Males and females are housed in separate halls.
 Our Camp Counselors will be on-site in the residence halls at all times.

 Delicious, all-you-can-eat, cafeteria-style meals are served in the campus dining hall.
 Our Dining Services chefs do an excellent job in accommodating campers with food allergies and other special requirements.

-The cost is $1,995.
-This covers tuition, supervision, materials, room and board from dinner on the first day through lunch on the last day, and recreational activities.
-The $100 deposit must be submitted with the application (deadline June 1).
-Remaining balance is due by June 16, 2017.
+This covers tuition, supervision, materials, take-home projects, room and board from dinner on the first day through lunch on the last day, and recreational activities.

-Commuter Rate: Students living locally who wish to attend as commuters may do so.
-The commuter rate, which includes tuition, program materials, and lunch, is $810.
-Students who wish to commute must check in at registration on Sunday and arrive on campus by 8:45 AM for classes Monday-Thursday.
-They must be picked up no later than 5:00 PM Monday-Wednesday unless they will be participating in evening activities (please make arrangements with Director of Summer Programs for pick-up times).
-The last day of camp (Thursday) pick-up time is 1:00 PM.
+Campers living locally who wish to attend as commuters may do so.
+The commuter rate, which includes tuition, program materials, and lunch, for week 1 or week 2 is $850.00.
+If you wish to attend for the full two weeks the commuter rate is $1,795.00.
+Campers who wish to commute must check in at registration on Sunday and arrive on campus by 8:45 AM for classes Monday-Friday.
+They must be picked up no later than 5:00 PM Monday-Thursday unless they will be participating in evening activities (please make arrangements with Director of Summer Programs for pick-up times).
+The last day of camp (Friday) pick-up time is 1:00 PM.
 Please be sure to check the "Commuter" box on the application form.

-- $100 deposit (paid on online application form)
+- The associated deposit (paid via online application form)

 - Two letters of recommendation from teachers on official school stationery (at least one should be an art teacher)